dubo-dubon-duponey/docker-plex/README.md

 - **PLEX_UID** The user id of the `plex` user created inside the container.
 - **PLEX_GID** The group id of the `plex` group created inside the container
-- **CHANGE_CONFIG_DIR_OWNERSHIP** Change ownership of config directory to the plex user.
-Defaults to `true`.
-If you are certain permissions are already set such that the `plex` user within the container can read/write data in it's config directory, you can set this to `false` to speed up the first run of the container.
-- **ALLOWED_NETWORKS** IP/netmask entries which allow access to the server without requiring authorization.
-We recommend you set this only if you do not sign in your server.
-For example `192.168.1.0/24,172.16.0.0/16` will allow access to the entire `192.168.1.x` range and the `172.16.x.x` range.
-Note: If you are using Bridge networking, then localhost will appear to plex as coming from the docker networking gateway which is often `172.16.0.1`.

 ## Users/Groups
 Permissions of mounted media outside the container do apply to the Plex Media Server running within the container.
 As stated above, the Plex Media Server runs as a specially created `plex` user within the container.
 This user may not exist outside the container and so the `PLEX_UID` and `PLEX_GID` parameters are used to set the user id and group id of this user within the container.
 If you wish for the Plex Media Server to run under the same permissions as your own user, execute the following to find out these ids: